codeforamerica/form-flow/README.md

 </th:block>
 ```

-Note that we use three seperate fragments here, `select`, `selectOptionPlaceholder`,
+Note that we use three separate fragments here, `select`, `selectOptionPlaceholder`,
 and `selectOption`.

 `select` wraps the internal options and provides a label and optional help text for the grouping.